bmukesh23/Memo/README.md

 - `Tailwind CSS`
 - `Firebase`
 - `MERN`
+- `Gemini API`

 ## ✨ Features

-Here's what you can do with NoteUp:
+- **Simple:** Memo is designed to be minimal, using it is a breeze.

+- **AI Powered:** Memo uses AI to help you write better notes and documents.

-- **User Authentication**: Users can securely sign-in and access notes using Firebase Authentication integrated with JWT (JSON Web Tokens).
+- **User Authentication:** Users can securely sign-in and access notes using Firebase Authentication integrated with JWT (JSON Web Tokens).

-- **CRUD Operations**: Users can create new notes, view existing notes, update/edit notes, and delete notes.
-Each note could have fields such as title, content, date, and tags.

 - **Search Functionality**: Allow users to search for notes by keywords, titles, or tags to quickly find the information they need.

 - **Pin/Unpin Notes**: Enables users to pin important notes for quick access and unpin them when no longer needed, ensuring easy retrieval of crucial information.

 ## 💭 Future Scope
-- **Integration of OpenAI API:** To transform notes web app into an intelligent assistant that augments user's productivity and enhances their overall note-taking experience.

-- **Enhanced Markdown Support:** This enhancement will offer features such as a visual editor for Markdown syntax, customizable themes, and real-time content preview.

-    Stay tuned for updates on this exciting addition to our project!
+- **Markdown:** A markdown which has WYSIWYG editor feature.

 ## 🚦Running the project: